 PrimaLoft’s Silver Insulation Active is designed to breathe, and Schoeller’s nanotechnology shell is the same.
 Therefore it’s no surprise that the First Light Hoody is touted as Black Diamond’s most breathable insulating layer.
 I’ve worn the jacket in situations where I normally would heat up and opt for a thinner piece, such as sun-drenched winter climbs and backcountry ski tours involving significant ascents.
 While touring in the First Light Hoody, I’ve worn it over layers of merino and suspected that I would get warm in a hurry, but instead I remained comfortable and did not need to take the First Light off or even unzip it.
 To date and despite my best efforts, I have not managed to sweat while wearing it.
 I love pointing this out to others in the group who are drenched from sweat while I’m dry and warm.

 The build quality of the First Light Hoody is excellent, and the jacket has proven to be extremely durable through a full season of use.
-The stretchy 40-denier outer fabric is pretty thick for a jacket in this category—Patagonia’s Nano-Air has a thin 20D shell, Outdoor Research’s Uberlayer uses 30D, and Arc’teryx’s new Proton AR matches the First Light at 40D.
+The stretchy 40-denier outer fabric is pretty thick for a jacket in this category—Patagonia’s Nano-Air has a thinner 30-denier shell, Outdoor Research’s Ascendant uses 20-denier, and Arc'teryx's Proton LT matches the First Light at 40-denier.
 This makes it easier to trust as an outerlayer around sharp climbing and ski gear.
 I have not been easy on this jacket: it has been stuffed into packs, dropped in mud, snow, and slushy cabin floors.
 Despite the abuse, it still looks new with no significant signs of wear and tear.

 Synthetic fill is not as lightweight or compressible as down, and this is noticeable when packing the First Light Hoody.
 The entire jacket technically can be stuffed into its own internal mesh pocket, revealing a loop that can be clipped onto a harness with a carabineer.
 I’m a big fan of stuff pockets so was eager to use this option, but found that the fit is a bit tight and I am not able to stuff it easily with cold or damp hands.
-This issue is fairly common—we had the same problem with our OR Uberlayer—and it does fit with some effort, but I still find that it’s a bit bulky to hang off a harness.
+This issue is fairly common and the First Light does fit with some effort, but I still find that it’s a bit bulky to hang off a harness.
 Instead, I prefer to store it in my pack.

 Storage is fairly straightforward on this jacket: in addition to an internal mesh pocket, you get two generously sized zippered hand pockets.
 I have found that the entrance to the hand pockets is a bit small for my average-sized hands, and is even more difficult to get into while wearing gloves or mittens.
 The large internal pocket is great for holding important items such an avalanche beacon, inReach, or phone.
 And as mentioned above, it’s also designed to be used as a stuff sack for the jacket.

-Interestingly, this jacket only is made in a hooded version (many other popular synthetic jackets come in hooded and non-hooded options).
-Perhaps this is due to Black Diamond’s strong climbing and backcountry skiing slants, both of which favor having a hood.
-We have no complaints about this hood: it’s comfortable, climbing helmet compatible, and helped keep my ears warm while belaying by cold crags.
+Black Diamond offers the First Light in both hoody and non-hooded versions, but we prefer the former for its boost in weather protection and warmth.
+In the end, we have no complaints about the hood: it’s comfortable, climbing helmet-compatible, and helped keep my ears warm while belaying by cold crags.
 Keep in mind that there is no adjustability on the hood—the simple elastic piping around the rim keeps it in place.
 And the hood will not a fit over most ski helmets, so you’ll need to use the hood on your ski or shell jacket for that.

 The fit of the First Light Hoody is true to size and my women’s small fits me perfectly.
 I wear multiple baselayers under it, yet it’s still fitted enough to wear comfortably under a hardshell.
 Typically puffy jackets are designed for wearing while sitting or standing around, but the First Light hoody allows for movement.
 Both the shell fabric and insulation are stretchy, so it’s easy to wear the jacket while alpine or rock climbing, or while performing simple movements like reaching down to fiddle with boots or ski bindings.